Gain Settled Status In London With Westkin

-Settled Status UK
+Benefits Of Our Settled Status UK Service:

-What is Settled Status?
+What Is UK Settled Status?

-What is Pre-Settled Status?
+What Is UK Pre-Settled Status?

 Pre-Settled status is for those persons who have not yet built up 5 years residency in the United Kingdom, they will be given Pre-Settled Status and can remain in the United Kingdom after Brexit.
 Once they have built up 5 year residency they can then apply for Settled Status, which is permanent residency in the United Kingdom.

 If you’re an EU national currently living in the UK with a valid ID, applying for settled status is a great step towards building your future life in the UK for yourself and your family.
 Any non-EU national with Retained Rights may also apply for UK Settled Status, as long as they were issued with a Biometric Residence Card.

 Individuals who are not EU nationals, but live with a family member who is, can also apply for settled status in the UK.
 These family members do not have to apply together or at the same time as long as they have a BRP issued under the EEA Regulations.